A lot of us know that SEO can be a brilliant way to generate traffic for a web site.

 Each ad platform has its own form of targeting and you’ll need to do some homework on your chosen platform ahead of time.

 Thankfully, with innovations such as ‘Lookalike Audiences,’ targeting your ads is now a lot easier than it used to be.

 The way that you target your ads will influence how much you’re going to be spending.

-For example, the industry you’re trying to advertise within will deeply affect your costs.
+For example, the industry you’re trying to advertise within will deeply affect your web site marketing costs.

 This is especially the case with Facebook.

 When running ads, you don’t need to go big straight away, nor should you.

 Test the waters with $5-$10 a day and see what happens.

 Do that for a week, just to learn how any one media platform works.

 Then, the next week, work on improving some metrics such as profit or email signups generated.